Digging Out With Dignity: Solving the Student Loan Crisis and Honoring Meaning at the Margins

 Darrick Hamilton is the Executive Director of the Kirwan Institute for the Study of Race and Ethnicity at The Ohio State University.
 In addition, Professor Hamilton holds a primary faculty appointment in the John Glenn College of Public Affairs, with courtesy appointments in the departments of economics and sociology in the College of Arts and Sciences.
 Professor Hamilton is a pioneer and internationally recognized scholar in the field of stratification economics which fuses methods to examine the causes, consequences and remedies of racial, gender, ethnic, tribal, nativity, etc. inequality in education, economic and health outcomes.
 This work involves crafting and implementing innovative routes and policies that break down social hierarchy, empower people, and move society towards greater equity, inclusion, and civic participation Professor Hamilton was born and raised in the Bedford Stuyvesant section of Brooklyn, NY, and now resides in Columbus, OH.
 He is a graduate of Oberlin College and earned a Ph.D. in economics from the University of North Carolina.
 He is frequently cited in the media, consults with various public official and serves as an advisor to/fellow with several non-profit and think tank organizations.

-Jeffrey Himpele directs the Anthropology Department’s VizE Lab, a unique hub of scholarship that unites resources for combining person-centered ethnography, including documentary filmmaking, with the tools of data analysis visualization.
+Jeffrey Himpele directs the Anthropology Department’s VizE Lab, a unique hub of scholarship and resources for combining person-centered ethnography, including documentary filmmaking, with the tools of data visualization.
 Jeff is author of Circuits of Culture: Media, Politics, and Indigenous Identity in the Andes, a book based on years of field research in La Paz, Bolivia.
 His prize-winning ethnographic and documentary films have been recognized by the American Anthropological Association and the Royal Anthropological Institute.
 Incidents of Travel in Chichen Itza was named as one of the 50 most important films for teaching anthropology.
 His current work in progress is Men of Steel, a musical documentary on the adventures of the steel guitar sound from its beginnings in Hawaii to the honky-tonks of country music and beyond.
 He holds a PhD from Princeton.

 Jason Houle is an Associate Professor of Sociology at Dartmouth College.
 His research primarily focuses on processes of social stratification and mobility in the United States, and the social determinants of health and mental health across the life course.
 In much of his current work he asks how rising indebtedness and access to credit has impacted inequalities in social, economic, and psychological well-being in the United States.
 He received his Ph.D. in Sociology and Demography from The Pennsylvania State University in 2011; and was a Robert Wood Johnson Foundation Health and Society Scholar at The University of Wisconsin-Madison from 2011-2013.